Second OWI in Iowa

-If you are charged with committing a second OWI offense, then a conviction results in a charge for an aggravated misdemeanor.
+If you are charged with committing a second OWI offense, then a conviction results in a conviction for an aggravated misdemeanor.
 In order to enhance the classification to the more serious version for a second OWI, the prior conviction or related charge must have occurred within the last 12 years from the date of the new offense.
-Any OWI conviction or deferred judgment during that time period counts.
+Any OWI conviction or deferred judgment during that period counts.
 Even convictions that occurred outside of the State of Iowa count.

-Second OWI Attorney in Des Moines
+Second OWI Attorney in Iowa

 Second OWI Information Center